 - SMIL, short for "Synchronized Multimedia Integration Language", is also a W3C standard, and an XML markup language, designed to allow for the synchronized presentation of various media components such as video, text, images, and audio.
 SMIL is supported by both Quicktime and Real players for delivering closed captions.
 To display captions in either of these products, the player must open the SMIL file, which then references the other media files (i..e, the video and caption text file).
 The format of the caption text file is different in Quicktime than it is in Real Player.
 The two formats are described in Apple's Text Descriptors Tutorial and Real's Text Tags Guide, respectively.

 - SAMI, short for "Synchronized Accessible Media Interchange", is Microsoft's format for delivering closed captions.
 Unlike SMIL, which references captions that are stored in a separate file, SAMI files include the captions.
 SAMI is the format supported by Windows Media Player (WMP).
 To play closed captions in WMP, the video file and caption file must both be passed to the player.
-This can be done either using the HTML <object> element to embed a media player, as described in the MSDN document Understanding SAMI 1.0; or using an ASX file, as described in the WebAIM tutorial Captioning For Windows Media.
+This can be done either using the HTML

 - SubRip (.srt) and SubViewer (.sub) - These formats are very simple, but slightly different, text formats.
 Both are officially supported by YouTube, as described on the YouTube help page Getting Started: Adding/Editing Captions.
 Although it is not specifically documented, YouTube also supports captions uploaded in DFXP and SAMI formats.